An Escape from Vardanyan's Theorem: Abstract

 \section{Abstract}

-Vardanyan's Theorem states that quantified provability logic is $\Pi^0_2$-complete, and in particular impossible to recursively axiomatize for consistent theories containing a minimum of arithmetic.
+Vardanyan's Theorems \cite{Vardanyan1986, Vardanyan1988} state that $\QPL(\PA)$ -- the quantified provability logic of Peano Arithmetic -- is $\Pi^0_2$ complete, and in particular that this already holds when the language is restricted to a single unary predicate.
+Moreover, Visser and de Jonge \cite{VisserAndDeJonge:2006:NoEscape} generalized this result to conclude that it is impossible to computably axiomatize the quantified provability logic of a wide class of theories.
 However, the proof of this fact cannot be performed in a strictly positive signature.
-The logic $\QRC$ was introduced in \cite{QRC1} as a candidate first-order provability logic.
-Here we show that $\QRC$ is indeed complete with respect to arithmetical semantics.
+The system $\QRC$ was previously introduced by the authors \cite{QRC1} as a candidate first-order provability logic.
+Here we generalize the previously available Kripke soundness and completeness proofs, obtaining constant domain completeness.
+Then we show that $\QRC$ is indeed complete with respect to arithmetical semantics.
 This is achieved via a Solovay-type construction applied to constant domain Kripke models.
-As a corollary we conclude that $\QRC$ is also the quantified provability logic of $\HA$.
+As corollaries, we see that $\QRC$ is the strictly positive fragment of $\QGL$ and a fragment of $\QPL(\PA)$.